pyeventsourcing/eventsourcing/docs/topics/introduction.rst

-Although the basic event sourcing patterns are quite simple, and can be reproduced in code for each project, the persistence mechanism for event sourced domain driven design appears as a conceptually cohesive mechanism, and so have been "partitioned into a separate lightweight framework".
+Although the basic event sourcing patterns are quite simple, and can be reproduced in code for each project, the persistence mechanism for event sourced domain driven design appears as a conceptually cohesive mechanism, and so can be "partitioned into a separate lightweight framework".

 Register issues